lanceman2/quickbuild/README.md

 yourself.

-The top examples directory cannot be built in an alternate build directory like the example projects (sub-directories) can.
+The top examples directory cannot be built in an alternate build directory, like the example projects sub-directories can, because it's subdirectories are setup like independent software projects, so that each example (subdirectory) can stand on it's own as an independent project.

 ## Development Notes

 We intend to keep the compressed (comments and blanks lines removed) copy of quickbuild.make by under 1000 lines.
-2017 Aug 20 compressed line count is 339 with 673 before compressing.
+2019 May 20 compressed line count is 339 with 909 before compressing.